elizagamedev/unity.el/README.md

 # unity.el

 This package provides some Emacs integration with the Unity game engine.
-Most notably, it provides the ability to open source files from Unity in Emacs or Emacsclient while still generating the solution and project files for use with `lsp-mode`.
+It installs hooks/advice for smoother interop with certain Unity quirks.
+It's intended to be used along-side [rider2emacs](https://github.com/elizagamedev/rider2emacs) so that Unity will open source files in Emacs and generate the appropriate solution/project files necessary for LSP integration.

-Additionally, this package can install hooks/advice for smoother interop with certain Unity quirks. **Note that these (optional) integrations are experimental and potentially destructive**; see the `unity-setup` section for more information.
+**Note that these integrations are potentially destructive**; see the `unity-mode` section for more information.

 ## Installation